rose/vcs/README.md

 `vcs help` will list the currently available commands.
 It's pretty self-explanatory if you've used git before.

 To try it out, clone this (git) repo, and initialize a (vcs) repo in the test directory with `vcs init`.
-This will create an empty `.vcs` directory, which you can look around in if you like.
+This will create a skeleton `.vcs` directory, which you can look around in if you like.
 It's a (much) simplified version of the kind of thing git stores in `.git`.

 Create a backup with `vcs backup [message]`.
 The backup message is optional.
 Now change one of the files and make another backup.  `vcs log` will print out the date, time, and message of both backups, along with their message if you entered any.